aeye-lab/sp-eyegan/README.md

 SP-EyeGAN: Generating Synthetic Eye Movement Data
 =================================================

-This repository provides the code for reproducing the experiments in [SP-EyeGAN: Generating Synthetic Eye Movement Data](https://dl.acm.org/doi/abs/10.1145/3588015.3588410) and [Improving Cognitive-State Analysis from Eye Gaze with Synthetic Eye-Movement Data](https://www.sciencedirect.com/science/article/pii/S0097849324000281).
+This repository provides the code for reproducing the experiments in SP-EyeGAN: Generating Synthetic Eye Movement Data.
 Additionally, you can also use the pre-trained models and create the synthetic data you need for your experiments.

 ![Method overview](images/sp-eyegan.png)